SALES / SUPPORT : 855-752-5503 (Mon-Fri, 09:00-17:00 EST)

 Placing the images can be rather difficult than placing the text.
 It isn’t as easier because the alignment refers to the size of each image.
 You can place smaller images such as website logo within your content without even disrupting the content itself.
 Larger images, on the other hand, are known for interrupting the reading flow, and hence, are more difficult to place inside the content.

 What you can do is place the images outside your content, i.e. in between paragraphs and before/after the content.
-You can also assign slots from images in the gird as well.
+You can also assign slots from images in the gird as well by employing advanced clipping techniques.
 On a relative note, you can easily employ the first option and make it work with the image aligned centrally in between text paragraphs.
+For high-quality, diverse images that can elevate your content’s visual appeal, many content creators turn to stock photo services like Depositphotos, which offers a wide range of options suitable for various placement strategies.

 • Background Images